Microchip-MPLAB-Harmony/audio_apps/apps/usb_microphone/readme.md

 _Timer Driver_

 The Timer driver configuration, Timer driver instance 0, is used by a system for button processing (debounce and long press) and LED blink delay.
-It needs to be set to “Enable Period Interrupt”.
+It needs to be set to ï¿½Enable Period Interruptï¿½.
 It is also required by the WM8904 Codec Driver.
 The default configuration values are used.

 ### Building the Application